bartols/RollingHashDiff/README.md

 B apply the delto to recreate a "foo.bin" vers 2.0

-I used IStream, OStream and IOStream to permit to users to reimplement amd provide different IO accesss, for example you could receive the signature and delta file from a socket.
+I used IStream and OStream to permit to users to reimplement and provide a different IO accesss.

 ## Note